Pilladian/link-stealing-attack/GraphSAGE/Results.md

 ## Target Model

 #### Approach
 Given a graph with a few labeled nodes the model performs label prediction on the unlabeled ones.
-For calculation of the feature / embedding vectors GraphSAGE is used.
-GraphSage calculates the embedding of node `i` based on their neighborhood.
+For calculation of the feature / embedding vectors, GraphSAGE is used.
+GraphSage calculates the embedding of node `i` based on their neighborhood (connected nodes).

 #### Parameter
 | Parameter     | Value